matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 can cheat and deanonymise (and publish) reactor details.

 Or in a MSC1228 world... we could let users join the room under an anonymous persona from a big public server in order to vote?
+However, such anonymous personae would lack any reputation data.

 ## Extended annotation use case